Karlo Ressler

 Karlo Ressler (born 26 December 1989) is a Croatian politician who has been serving as a Member of the European Parliament since 2019.

 Early life and education

-Ressler graduated with honors from the Faculty of Law of the University of Zagreb.
+Ressler was born in Zagreb.
+He graduated with honors from the Faculty of Law of the University of Zagreb.
 He completed his senior year at the University of Sheffield, England, participating in Erasmus Programme.
 At the Max Planck Institute for Foreign and International Criminal Law in Freiburg, Germany, he is completing his doctorate degree on human trafficking in Southeast Europe.

 After graduation in 2014, Ressler started working as an assistant at Zagreb University's Faculty of Law.

 Political career

 Career in national politics

 Ressler is a member of the Croatian Democratic Union (HDZ) since 2009.
 From 2013 to 2016, he was an assistant to Andrej Plenković, a member of the European Parliament at the time.
 When the HDZ won the 2016 parliamentary election, he was appointed as an advisor for legal and political issues to Prime Minister Plenković.